Pnikanti/msga/README.md

 That's the motto for this project, what's the motto with you?

-### Features
+### Built-in Features

-- Opinionated defaults
+- Opinionated
-- Tailwind out-of-the-box
+- Tailwind CSS Out-of-the-Box
-- JSX syntax
+- JSX
 - Hydration
+- Router
+- Hooks
+    - useEffect
     - useState
+- Native Dom
+- Error Handling

 ### Steps to get this bad boy running